Skip to Content Top

 Assault can be a serious offense in Alabama because it typically involves the use of force or threat of force against others, making it violent in nature.
 It is broadly defined under the Alabama Code, Title 13A, Criminal Code, Chapter 6, Offenses Involving Danger to the Person.
 Assault involves intentionally causing physical injury to another person, either directly or through the use of a deadly weapon.
 The exact legal statutes categorize assault based on the offense's severity and circumstances.

 If you or someone you love has been charged with any degree of assault in the greater Birmingham area, we urge you to retain legal representation as soon as possible.
-At Elizabeth Hunter, our criminal defense lawyer has defended countless individuals against assault charges, including the most serious, which are charged as Alabama felonies.
+At Elizabeth Hunter & Associates PLLC, our team of criminal defense attorneys has defended countless individuals against assault charges, including the most serious, which are charged as Alabama felonies.
 We serve clients throughout Jefferson and Shelby Counties.

-Request a free initial consultation with a Birmingham assault attorney at Elizabeth Hunter by phone at (205) 900-3815 or by email on our contact form
+Request a free initial consultation with a Birmingham assault attorney at Elizabeth Hunter & Associates PLLC by phone at (205) 203-9439 or by email on our contact form

 Understanding the Legal Definition of Assault in Alabama